xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

     LoadNavMap

     # make a jpeg image
-    ReduceImage Q 2         # assuming loading buffer is Q, and reduce 2 to make JPG image density range more pleasant SaveToOtherFile A JPG JPG $navNote.jpg
+    ReduceImage Q 2         # loading buffer is Q, and reduce 2 to make JPG image density range more pleasant SaveToOtherFile A JPG JPG $navNote.jpg
     EndFunction

-One trick here is to load map into a buffer unbinned before saving to JPG.
+One of tricks here is to load map into a buffer unbinned before saving to JPG.
 When we make montage maps using script to open montage files, the default binning for ovewview display is usually not 1.
 To take advantage of full resolution of the map, we load it unbinned.
+The other trick is to define a temporary loading (Read-in) buffer so the read-in buffer setup in **Buffer Control** panel becomes irrelevant.

-This function can be used by inserting a line right below line `NewMap` in your script like here:
+This function can be used by inserting a line right below line ``NewMap`` in your script like here:

 .. code-block:: ruby